cliosight/Docs/README.md

 # Cliosight Documentation
 A detailed explanation of datasources, forms, reports, dashboards, triggers and workflows.
 This work is under progress.
-Please contact us for any clarifications:
+There were innumerable changes and commits done on this file.
+Please contact us for any errors or clarifications:
 1. dikshit.baruah@gmail.com
 2. jaryya@gmail.com